Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Detailed assessment of motility according to standard categories

-• Morphology evaluated by defined criteria
+• Morphology according to defined criteria

 • Vitality, pH and other laboratory parameters